kouky/kouky.github.io/about.md

 permalink: /about/
 ---

-I'm an iOS developer currently working on indoor bluetooth location technology.
+I'm an iOS developer currently working on indoor positioning using Bluetooth low energy.
 I'm located in Melbourne, Australia's coffee and art capital.

 My professional development has been shaped by the teams and products I have worked on.
 I also attend conferences, organise and participate in community events, and contribute to open source projects.